 In a war on suicide, who is the enemy?
 ‘Saving 10,000′ is the story of an Irishman’s personal passion to uncover the true causes of the high suicide rate in Japan.
-The disturbing findings include the Japanese media`s perverse love affair with suicide, a variety of cruel and predatory economic pressures and an outdated and failing mental health care system.
 With the help of front-line experts and ordinary Japanese, many touched by the horror of suicide, the movie delivers practical proposals on how Japan can win a war on suicide.
 However with suicide such a taboo, the odds are nobody will listen.
 Or will they?

 “Saving 10,000 – Winning a War on Suicide in Japan” is a 52-minute documentary directed by Rene Duignan and filmed by Marc-Antoine Astier.
-Unusually for a small low budget documentary, “Saving 10,000″ has attracted a lot of media interest with Rene giving over 30 interviews to date.
-The movie also sparked interest from politicians with DVD requests from a Minister and Vice-Minister and a screening was held at the Japanese Parliament.
-Rene has had the privilege of sharing his ideas in a meeting with the Suicide Prevention Unit of the Cabinet Office.
-After the high profile Japanese media coverage, a large amount of screening requests have been coming from all over Japan.
-Due to huge public interest and the extreme urgency of raising suicide awareness in Japan, Rene has made the decision to release the full movie online for free.
+Selected in the “Top 10 Movies of 2013″ by the Japan Times and nominated for 14 awards at international film festivals, “Saving 10,000″ has attracted a lot of media interest with Rene giving over 50 media interviews to date.
+The movie sparked interest from politicians and a screening was held at the Japanese Parliament.
+“Saving 10,000″ also became an official part of the Japanese government’s suicide prevention campaign in September 2013 and Rene gave a keynote speech at the AGM of the Japan Association of Suicide Prevention.
+This is a non-profit campaign and the film is available free online and has collected over 300,000 views.
+A large amount of screening requests have come from all over Japan and over 3,500 free DVDs have been distributed.
+Rene has done over 100 movie related events/interviews in 2013.
 Please note DVDs will be provided free of charge to any organisation/university/NGO that would like to hold a public screening.

 Rene will endeavor to fulfill as many speaking requests as is feasible for a “film director” with a day job.
 Requests and enquiries to email@example.com